| Copyright | Copyright 2024 Ruifeng Xie |

 captures themselves, but in order to use them in a meaningful way, one may still need to add

-packages, and import the required modules.
+explicit dependency on the text and bytestring packages, and import the required modules.

 In this example, we use type ascriptions to assert that the captured variables have the